DavidSchinazi/draft-httpbis-doh-preference-hints/draft-httpbis-doh-preference-hints.md

-The REQUIRED "max-age" directive specifies the number of seconds, after the reception of the DoH-Preference header field, during which the user agent cache's the server's DoH preferences.
+The REQUIRED "max-age" directive specifies the number of seconds, after the reception of the DoH-Preference header field, during which the user agent caches the server's DoH preferences.

 The syntax of the max-age directive's REQUIRED value (after quoted-string unescaping, if necessary) is defined as: